Strategy, Legal & Operations

 Rachel Clark:

-Yeah, it was a real journey, because I mean, there are shampoo bars out there, and obviously there’s really great brands like Lush, and they’ve done so much good work with creating plastic free brands and testing the marketplace.
+Yeah, it was a real journey, because I mean, there are shampoo bars out there, and obviously there’s really great brands like Lush, and they’ve done so much good work with creating plastic-free brands and testing the marketplace.
+And having lots of customers say that that’s what they want and where it’s going.

-But the shampoo bars that we tried often had lots of sulfate to create lots of foam.
+But the shampoo bars that we tried often had lots of sulphate to create lots of foam.
 So everyone’s kind of got used to all these bubbles and this lovely bubbly experience, but then it kind of strips your hair of all its natural oils.

 So we knew we had to create something that didn’t leave us with scarecrow hair.